wgsl-tooling-wg/wesl-spec/Imports.md

 We propose adding an importing mechanism to the WGSL shading language as an extension.

 # Motivation
 When writing bigger WGSL shaders, one tends to **split the code into reusable pieces**.
-Examples are re-using a set of lighting calculation functions and sharing a struct between two compute shaders and.
+Examples are re-using a set of lighting calculation functions and sharing a struct between two compute shaders.

 However, current WGSL tooling is not built for this.
 The official language purposefully does not include this feature, nor does it provide adjacent features like namespaces, and there is no standardized extension yet.